-Even more influential than Ogburn was the appointment of Roderick F. McKenzie (1885-1940) as professor of sociology (and department chair) from 1921 to 1930.
+Even more influential on the evolution of the UW Department of Sociology than Ogburn was Roderick F. McKenzie (1885-1940) who served as Professor of Sociology (and Department Chair) from 1921 to 1930.
 Although McKenzie's legacy was tragically cut short by an early death, he produced an impressive body of research, especially during his years at the University of Washington (Hawley 1968: vii-xxii).
-In a series of pathbreaking articles, McKenzie codified the embryonic ideas of the Chicago school (Robert Park and Ernest Burgess) of human ecology theory (McKenzie 1927, Hawley 1968).
-In a highly original work, McKenzie (1929) examined how the waves of transportation technology (ship, railroads, automobiles) shaped the metropolitan structure of the Puget Sound region- an interpretation still largely intact half a century later (Guest 1979).
+In a series of pathbreaking articles, McKenzie codified the embryonic ideas of the Chicago school (Robert Park and Ernest Burgess) of human ecology theory (McKenzie 1926, Hawley 1968).
+In a highly original work, McKenzie (1929) examined how the waves of transportation technology (ship, railroad, automobile) shaped the metropolitan structure of the Puget Sound region- an interpretation still largely intact half a century later (Guest 1979).

-Based on his impressive record of innovative research, McKenzie received a highly prestigious Albert Kahn Foundation award (McKenzie 1925-1926) that supported a year-long, round-the-world, study tour.
-Observations from this trip, as well as first-hand research on Asian immigration to Seattle, provided data for McKenzie's (1927a, 1927b) unusually far-sighted understanding of race relations created by political and economic forces that serve the needs of dominant groups.
-Here are some prophetic observations (reorganized and edited) from McKenize's monograph on Oriental Exclusion (1927a):
+Based on his record of innovative research, McKenzie received a highly prestigious Albert Kahn Foundation award (McKenzie 1925-1926) that supported a year-long, round-the-world, study tour.
+Observations from this trip, field research on Asian immigration to Seattle, and statistical sources provided data for McKenzie's (1927a, 1927b) unusually far-sighted understanding of race relations forged by political and economic forces that serve the needs of dominant groups.
+Here are some prophetic observations (reorganized and edited) from McKenzie's monograph on Oriental Exclusion (1927a):

 - Asians were initially welcomed to fill the labor needs of the frontier economy, but race prejudice soon drove the Chinese from cities to remote mines and railway camps. - Economic competition with white workers fueled the hostility toward Asians, but economic arguments against Asians soon shifted to cultural and biological claims for restriction and exclusion. - Extreme racial prejudice soon led to violence.
-In1885 a great orgy of anti-Chinese behavior swept across the region-the most serious attack in Rock Springs, Wyoming was the murder of twenty-eight Chinese were murdered, many more wounded. and hundreds were driven from their homes.
+In1885 a great orgy of anti-Chinese behavior swept across the region-the most serious attack was in Rock Springs, Wyoming where twenty-eight Chinese were murdered, many more wounded, and hundreds were driven from their homes.
 The news of this violence spread and led to more anti-Chinese demonstrations and violence in Oregon and Washington. - To ordinary Chinese, the exclusionary law (1924) came as an inexplicable act of cruelty perpetrated by a country they were taught to idealize as the land of liberty and justice. - Restrictive or selective immigration inevitably breaks up natural human groups.
 Human beings are not like grains of corn that can be sifted and sorted into classes without violence to sentiments and causing individual suffering. - Exclusion is no longer a solution to the problem of economic competition with races living on a lower economic level.
 The exclusion of one race invites the immigration of another whose standard of living may be equally low and whose racial traits may be equally divergent.
 The exclusion of the Chinese stimulated the immigration of the Japanese, and the exclusion of the Japanese in turn is causing an increased immigration from Mexico. - The old system of control is passing.
 Modern communications and transportation are erasing or rendering obsolete most of the old territorial boundary lines.
 The control of human migration can no longer be successfully achieved by merely a defensive policy of guarding national boundary lines.
 The entire problem should be handled by international machinery based upon principles having international acceptance.
 There is a need at present as never before of a sound and rational immigration policy acceptable to all nations concerned.